Scholarships for International Students

 Xie Scholarship for Math, averaging $3,000 to $5,000 a year, is named for Enwei Xie, a Luther graduate (originally from China) who graduated from Luther with majors in Mathematics, physics, and computer science, and is awarded to new international students who intend to major in mathematics and demonstrate the need for financial assistance.

 Outside Scholarships for Targeted Populations

 Davis United World College (UWC) Scholarships.
 Luther is one of nearly 100 colleges in the U.S. recognized as a Davis UWC Scholars Program partner school.
 This scholar program is committed to bringing talented students from every corner of the world to U.S. colleges and universities in hopes of creating international understanding and positive changes in the world.
-Through the generous philanthropic support funded by one of its founders, Shelby Davis, matriculated UWC graduates attending Luther may receive up to $40,000 (beginning with the class entering in fall 2021) based on need.
+Through the generous philanthropic support funded by one of its founders, Shelby Davis, matriculated UWC graduates attending Luther may receive up to $30,000 based on need.
 This scholarship will be renewed each year for four years as long as a student is making satisfactory academic progress.

 ELCA International Women Leaders Scholarships.
 Luther College is a college of the Evangelical Lutheran Church of America (ELCA).
 Luther has partnered with the ELCA Global Mission Unit to sponsor talented women leaders from around the world who have been endorsed by global companion churches and who promise to return home at the completion of studies to use their education in service to their communities, the church, and the world.
 Through the generous support of donors to the ELCA, students attending Luther may receive up to $22,000 in need-based aid plus additional funds for travel, technology, and other expenses.
 This scholarship will be renewed each year for four years as long as a student is making satisfactory academic progress.